lsst-sqre/sqr-039/index.rst

 The following authentication use cases must be supported:

 - Initial user authentication via federated authentication by their home institution, using a web browser.
+- Initial user authentication via a local OpenID Connect service for the Summit Facility deployment.
 - Ongoing web browser authentication while the user interacts with the notebook or portal aspects.
 - Authentication of API calls from programs running on the user's local system to services provided by the Rubin Science Platform.
 - Authentication to API services from the user's local system using HTTP Basic, as a fallback for legacy software that only understands that authentication mechanism.